Zayn-Rekhi/CS180GroupProject/README.md

 8. Ensures functionality of displaying the post with its comments
 9. Ensures functionality of removing comments from the post

+### ViewPostsPanel.java

+ViewPostsPanel.java
+The ViewPostsPanel class provides a user interface for the logged-in user to view and manage their posts.
+It organizes posts in a scrollable layout and allows users to perform actions such as hiding, showing, deleting posts, and managing comments.
+The panel ensures dynamic updates and maintains seamless navigation with the rest of the application.

+Key Features:
+- Post Display and Management:
+Displays the user's posts with details such as title, description, creation date, author, likes, and comments.
+Provides buttons to:
+Delete: Removes the post permanently.
+Hide/Show: Toggles the visibility of a post.

+- Comment Management:
+Displays all comments associated with a post.
+Allows the user to delete comments if permitted.

+- Dynamic Updates:
+Updates the display dynamically based on actions like hiding/showing posts and deleting posts or comments.
+Communicates changes to the backend server for real-time synchronization using DataTransfer objects.

+- Navigation:
+Includes a "Back" button to navigate to the main feed (BlogPostsPanel).

+Key Methods:
+createCommentPanel(Comment comment, Post post, JPanel commentsPanel):
+    Dynamically generates a panel for each comment with options to view likes and delete the comment (if the user has permission). toViewPostsPanel():
+    Refreshes the current panel to show the updated list of posts after an action. toBlogPanel(User user):
+    Navigates back to the main blog feed and refreshes the user's feed.

 ### User.java
 The user class represents a User.